Colbert Report abruptly suspends production

 The show was likely return soon, possibly as early as next week, according to a source close to the show who was unauthorized to speak publicly.

-A spokesman for the cable network, owned by Viacom Inc. (VIAB.O), declined to comment on the reason the tapings were canceled.
+A spokesman for the cable network, owned by Viacom Inc., declined to comment on the reason the tapings were canceled.

 The break comes during a crucial stretch for Stephen Colbert's show, with the Republican primary season in full swing.
 Last month, Colbert took his political humor to South Carolina before its primary, staging a mock campaign rally and urging fans to vote for former Republican presidential hopeful Herman Cain.